rydmike/flex_color_scheme/README.md

 well.
 This is why the included examples contain demo UI, that is not really at all relevant to using FlexColorScheme and only there to better show the results.

 > ### Updates for V4 ends here!
-Documentation below is still WIP and mostly from V3.
+> Documentation below is still WIP and partially from V3.

 ----